Welcome, Guest User :: Click here to login

 Part 3: Stopwatch (ChatGPT)

 In this first lab, we used the more traditional storyboard and UIKit approach to building an app.
 Going forward, we are going to use a newer approach to UI building, SwiftUI.
 Since this is such a basic app, we can use ChatGPT to give us all the instructions.
 We will begin by opening ChatGPT and use the prompt: "How can I create a stopwatch app using SwiftUI?"
-Follow the instructions given, being sure in this case that when you create the new app (call it StopwatchAI), that you choose SwiftUI in the User Interface dropdown.
+Follow the instructions given, being sure in this case that when you create the new app (call it StopwatchAI), that you choose SwiftUI in the Interface dropdown.
 I have done this twice and gotten two slightly different implementations, but the good news is that both work fine for this first app.

 Stop